Graduate entry route to becoming a Chartered Accountant (CA)

 Lots of our students come straight to us to become CAs when they finish university.
 It doesn’t matter what degree you’ve studied, as we don’t require you to have any previous experience in accountancy or business.
 Our students come from varied and diverse backgrounds.
 All you need is a good university degree that meets our entry requirements.

 We welcome international students too – just check that your degree classification meets our UK requirements.
-More information for international students can be found here.

 What to expect

 The graduate route to becoming a CA usually takes three years and is organised in the form of a training contract with an ICAS authorised employer (known as an ATO or Authorised Training Office).
 Entry requirements for training vacancies with ICAS Authorised Employers vary so it's worth checking with our individual employers.